tshepang/blog/content/computing/'Finding Great Developers' by Joel Spolsky.rst

 ==========================================

 :date: 2012-04-03
+:tags: quote

-Reading `the article`_ today reinforced my view that Joel Spolsky is among the best bloggers on the topic of software development.
+Reading `the article`__ today reinforced my view that Joel Spolsky is among the best bloggers on the topic of software development.
 Here he discusses a few strategies on finding excellent developers, and my favorite moment is when he mentions how hard he spoils interns in NYC: